harendranathvegi9/spark-cassandra-connector/doc/14_data_frames.md

 spark.sql("SELECT * FROM words WHERE word = 'fox'").show
 ```

-###Persisting a DataSet to Cassandra Using the Save Command
+###Persisting a Dataset to Cassandra Using the Save Command
-DataSets provide a save function which allows them to persist their data to another
+Datasets provide a save function which allows them to persist their data to another
 DataSource.
-The connector supports using this feature to persist a DataSet a Cassandra
+The connector supports using this feature to persist a Dataset to a Cassandra
-Table.
+table.

-#### Example Copying Between Two Tables Using DataSets
+#### Example Copying Between Two Tables Using Datasets
 ```scala

 val df = spark